 A burst operation is aborted by an a write-protection fault, which is the only possible access error.
 Exception processing proceeds immediately.
-Note that unlike Version 2 and Version 3 access errors, the program counter stored on the exception stack frame points to the faulting instruction.
+Because the write cycle can be decoupled from the processor's issuing of the operation, error signaling appears to be decoupled from the instruction that generated the write.
+Accordingly, the PC in the exception stack frame represents the program location when the access error was signaled.
 See Section 2.8.2, "Processor Exceptions."